amenjalal94/amenjalal94.github.io/README.md

   <summary>Click for abstract</summary>

   We study whether market competition can reduce corruption in the public sector.
 We exploit exogenous changes to the market structure of payment agents responsible for the delivery of government cash transfers in Pakistan.
 We find that a payment reform that increased the market power of these agents resulted in a 29.1 percentage point increase in the likelihood that bribes were paid involuntarily to access the cash transfers.
 However, higher competition between payment agents reduces the likelihood of bribe payment by 18.4 percentage points.
-We rule out the possibility that these effects are driven by teething problems of a new technology, or strategic entry of payment point agents.
+We rule out the possibility that these effects are driven by teething problems of a new technology, or strategic entry of payment agents.
 </details>
 <br />